Kabuki syndrome: Causes

 Type 1 Kabuki syndrome is caused by germline heterozygous loss of function variants in KMT2D (formerly known as the MLL2), located on human chromosome 12.
 It is estimated that between 55 and 80% of cases of Kabuki syndrome are of Type 1.
 Type 1 Kabuki syndrome demonstrates an autosomal dominant pattern of inheritance.

-Type 2 Kabuki syndrome is caused by germline hemizygous (in males) or heterozygous (in females) chromosome deletions or loss of function point variants involving KDM6A, located on the X chromosome.
+Type 2 Kabuki syndrome is caused by germline hemizygous (in males) or heterozygous (in females) chromosome deletions or loss of function point variants involving KDM6A (formerly known as UTX), located on the X chromosome.
 Approximately 5% of cases of Kabuki syndrome are of Type 2.
 Type 2 Kabuki syndrome demonstrates an X-linked dominant pattern of inheritance.

-Most cases of Kabuki syndrome occur de novo, that is, the parents are unaffected and the gene was mutated early in embryological development.
+Most cases of Kabuki syndrome occur de novo.
+That is, the mutation did not come from the parents and the gene was mutated early in embryological development.
 However, several cases of inherited mutations causing Type 1 or Type 2 Kabuki syndrome are now known.

-About 30% of cases have no identifiable causative mutation.
-These may represent individuals with types of mutations that are challenging to detect via current routine investigations or patients who have disorders that share some features with Kabuki syndrome.
+Some cases of Kabuki syndrome have no identifiable causative mutation.
+These may be caused by types of mutations that are difficult to detect via current routine investigations.
+Another possibility is that these patients have other disorders that share some features with Kabuki syndrome.